Chōdenji Robo Combattler V: Campbellians

-Production

-The series (along with the later two shows) was created by Saburo Yatsude, who would later go on to create GoLion (best known to American viewers as the "Lion Force" half of Voltron).
-"Saburo Yatsude" is not a real person, but a pseudonym which refers to the collective staff at Toei (the main office, rather than the animation studio; the series was animated by Soeisha and produced by Toei Company).
-The series was animated by Sunrise on Toei's behalf.
+Development

-A sizable portion of the staff that worked on the earlier show Yuusha Raideen also worked on Combattler V, but according to Tadao Nagahama, there were still efforts to sell a continuation to Raideen even when it looked to be clearly ending, ignoring the demands of Combattlers producer, Takashi Iijima.
-In the end, right at the point where creating the new program would have been at the last second, Nagahama rejected the continuation of Raideen and its staff finally went over to work on Combattler, putting pressure on their schedule.
+Combattler V was produced by Toei under their Toei Television Division, a new division created to produce works with other animation studios in Japan back in the 70's while being the first collaboration with the animation studio Soeisha.
+A sizable portion of the staff that worked on the earlier show Reideen The Brave also worked on Combattler V, but according to Tadao Nagahama, there were still efforts to sell a continuation to Reideen even when it looked to be clearly ending, ignoring the demands of Combattlers producer, Takashi Iijima.
+In the end, right at the point where creating the new program would have been at the last second, Nagahama rejected the continuation of Reideen and its staff finally went over to work on Combattler, putting pressure on their schedule.

 Getter Robo also largely influenced the design of Combattler V itself, as toys made of the former were unable to replicate its three-state combination abilities to an extent that satisfied consumers.
 Thus, Combattler V was designed in such a way that toy makers would be able to include this function more easily.
+Katsuji Murakami, who was in charge of the design, said that the concept was brought in Toei executive Ryotoku Watanabe on "An idea sketch of a robot that combines like a Daruma Otoshi with a round cut", but Murakami decided to design the individual machines in a distinct matter becoming the base concept for Combattler.
+However, the original design requires 9 machines to combine, which is later cut down to 5.
 The same concept would later go on to be used in Voltes V and in the Super Sentai series.

+For the character designs, Nagahama invited neighborhood children to each screening of Reideen, but when they left, they saw the designs for the work on his desk and gave them harsh criticism, so he decided to change the designs.
+According to Yoshikazu Yasuhiko, Murakami was in charge of the robot designs, and Yasuhiko made corrections to the parts that could not be animated to look good in the finished product.
+However, these arrangements based on the animation production team's own judgment forced the production team to remake the molds to accommodate the changes, resulting in considerable effort and expense, which left the sponsor, Poppy, dissatisfied.
+For this reason, in the next series Voltes V, Poppy decided on the robot's design early in the planning stages and even told Nagahama, "Please don't change the robot's design at all.
+We had a lot of trouble with the manufacturing process during the Combattler era.
+We don't want to go through that again."